tchancse/asr-dialogflow-cx-reference-connection/README.md

 click on [ADD KEY] Create new key</br>
 select JSON as key type</br>
 click on CREATE</br>
-save that key file (ending with .json) on your computer, it will need to be copied to this application folder once installed from this repository</br>
+save that key file (ending with .json) on your computer and add a leading dot to the filename (e.g. .xxxx.json), it will need to be copied to this application folder once installed from this repository</br>
-that key file name is the value, e.g. *VonageDFCX-05768e59b7c5.json*,
+that key file name is the value, e.g. *.VonageDFCX-05768e59b7c5.json*,
 we will use that value to set the parameter **GOOGLE_APPLICATION_CREDENTIALS** in the next sections.</br></br>

 - To retrieve the Dialogflow CX agent location:</br>